 Many people have heard the story of when Newton sat under an apple tree to think, and suddenly an apple fell on his head and he conceived the theory of gravity.
 But after a long time, physicists knew gravity was a very strange physical law.
 Compared to other basic interaction forces, gravity was very difficult to deal with.
 Now the reasons for this peculiarity may have been explained: gravity is not a fundamental interaction force, but instead may be the derivative of another more fundamental power.

 Professor Eric Verlinde, 48, a respected string theorist and a professor of physics at the Institute of Theoretical Physics at the University of Amsterdam, proposed a new theory of gravity as reported by the New York Times on July 12, 2010.
-He argued in a recent paper, titled “On the Origin of Gravity and the Laws of Newton” that gravity is a consequence of the laws of thermodynamics.
-Reversing the logic of 300 years of science, his contention is that gravity is an illusion that has caused continued turmoil among physicists, or at least among those who profess to understand it.
+He argued in a paper, titled “On the Origin of Gravity and the Laws of Newton” that gravity is a consequence of the laws of thermodynamics.

 The core of the theory may be relevant to the lack of order in physical systems.
-His argument is something you could call the “bad hair day” theory of gravity.
-It goes like this: your hair frizzles in the heat and humidity because there are more ways for your hair to be curled than to be straight, and nature likes options.
-So it takes a force to pull hair straight and eliminate nature’s options.
-Forget curved space or the spooky attraction described by Isaac Newton’s equations.
-Dr. Verlinde postulates that the force we call gravity is simply a by-product of nature’s propensity to maximize disorder.
+The Times describes his argument as the “bad hair day” theory of gravity.
+Hair frizzles in the heat because there are more ways for it to curl than to remain straight.
+Dr. Verlinde postulates that the force we call gravity works in a similar way.

 Professor Verlinde’s theory is that gravity is essentially an entropic force.
 An object moving around other small objects will change the disorder surrounding the objects and gravity will be felt.
 Based on this idea in the Holographic theory, he can derive Newton’s second law of mechanics.
 In addition, his theory on the physics of inertial mass is also a new understanding.

-“We’ve known for a long time gravity doesn’t exist,” Dr. Verlinde said, “It’s time to yell it.”
+“We’ve known for a long time gravity doesn’t exist,” Dr. Verlinde told the Times, “It’s time to yell it.”